 In Latin, decorated manuscript on paper, with some musical notation

-ff. i (paper) + 160 + i on paper, watermarks (watermarks, Tête de boeuf, with a flower above, and triangular motif below; Briquet 14872, Brescia 1434-5, and 14872, Brescia, 1457-1460; cf. also Briquet 14878, Bavaria, 1468 and 1470, and Briquet, 14879, Brescia, 1470 and 1472; Piccard, online archives, 70284, no place, 1465), modern foliation in pencil, top, outer corner, recto (collation, i-xvi16), no catchwords or signatures, horizontal rules in ink, with single full-length vertical bounding lines in lead, (justification, 103-102 x 70 mm.), written below the top line in a running humanistic minuscule approaching cursive in twenty-three long lines, by as many as three scribes, with changes of hands as follows, ff.
+ff. i (paper) + 160 + i on paper, watermarks, Tête de boeuf, with a flower above, and triangular motif below; Briquet 14872, Brescia 1434-5, and 14872, Brescia, 1457-1460; cf. also Briquet 14878, Bavaria, 1468 and 1470, and Briquet, 14879, Brescia, 1470 and 1472; Piccard, online archives, 70284, no place, 1465, modern foliation in pencil, top, outer corner, recto, complete (collation i-xvi16), no catchwords or signatures, horizontal rules in ink with single full-length vertical bounding lines in lead (justification, 103-102 x 70 mm.), written below the top line in a running humanistic minuscule approaching cursive in twenty-three long lines by as many as three scribes, with changes of hands as follows, ff.
 1-137v, 137v-152, 152-160; f.
 160v, was added in a slightly later hand, musical notation on a four-line staff, red rubrics, one- and two-line red initials, slight water stains, top, outer, margin, on the opening folios, ff.
 121-136, bottom outer margin soiled through use, ff.
 151-152, darkened, but overall in excellent condition with fine margins.
-Early binding, possibly original or sixteenth-century, of soft pasteboard covers on two hemp cords, which enter the covers from the outside of the spine, smooth spine, lettered “Commune sanctorum,” front cover, “Preces pia,” in good condition, with slight tear on spine, and some cracking in the gutter between the quires.
+EARLY BINDING, possibly original or sixteenth-century, of soft pasteboard covers on two hemp cords, which enter the covers from the outside of the spine, smooth spine, lettered “Commune sanctorum,” front cover, “Preces pia,” in good condition, with slight tear on spine, and some cracking in the gutter between the quires.
 Dimensions 153 x 109 mm.

-The text includes numerous feasts observed by the Augustinian Hermits: the calendar includes Paul the first Hermit, 10 January, William the Great, 10 February, translation of Augustine, 28 February, translation of Monica, 9 April, Monica, 4 May, conversion of Augustine, 5 May, Nicholas of Tolentino, 10 September, and the translation of Augustine, 11 October; on f.
-67, Augustine is called “our most holy father”; the litany includes Augustine (“pater”) and Nicholas of Tolentino.
+The text includes numerous feasts observed by the Augustinian Hermits: the calendar includes Paul the first Hermit (10 January), William the Great (10 February), translation of Augustine (28 February), translation of Monica, Augustine’s mother (9 April), Monica (4 May), conversion of Augustine (5 May), Nicholas of Tolentino (10 September), and the translation of Augustine (11 October); on f.
+67, Augustine is called “our most holy father”; the litany includes father Augustine (“pater”) and Nicholas of Tolentino.

 The Augustinian House of St. Martin’s in Alessandria dates from an earlier college of Canons that became an Augustinian foundation in 1264; it reached the peak of its influence and importance in the fifteenth century; see Gasparolo, 1898, pp. 7-30.